Jeremy Hunt agrees measures with banks aimed at cooling mortgage crisis

 “That, I think, is going to give people a lot of comfort and stop people worrying about having conversations with their banks when they are worried about their financial situation,” he said.

-There will also be more leeway for those facing losing their homes.
+There will also be more leeway for those facing losing their homes, increasing protections from using repossessions as action of last resort to not starting them for a minimum of a year.

 “The last thing that they want to do is to repossess a home, but in that extreme situation they have agreed there will be a minimum 12-month period before there’s a repossession without consent,” Mr Hunt said.